-Roberto Martinez’s side undeservedly scraped a 1-0 win on Wednesday evening despite being dominated by their North American counterparts for the majority of the 90 minutes.
+Roberto Martinez’s undeservedly scraped a 1-0 win on Wednesday evening despite being dominated by their North American counterparts for the majority of the evening.

 De Bruyne did manage 48 touches, four crosses and four key passes during the match.

-As a result, he was awarded the individual accolade immediately after the game.
+As a result, he was awarded the Man of the Match award immediately after the game.

 However, the Manchester City playmaker was not on board with the decision to hand him the honour as he criticised his own display.

 Speaking after picking up the award, he said: “I didn’t play a great game.

 “I don’t know why I won it, maybe because of my name!